acoli-repo/germhist/README.md

 ## Acknowledgments

-This project was developed on the
+This code here was mainly developed on the
 Goethe Universitat Frankfurt, Germany, within a project on ¨ Quantitative and Qualitative Methods in German Historical Philology (QuantQual@CEDIFOR), at the Centre for the